This blog could easily have been called ‘YOU WON’T UPLIFT A FEE BY DOING THAT”

 Hence the phone call to MHM.

-For once even I couldn’t do anything about the multi code element.
-It very clearly states on the insurance company website that a consultant cannot invoice a CD2468 alongside a AB1234.
-In fact it also says so on the CCSD website.
+For once even I couldn’t do anything about the multi-code element.
+It very clearly states on the insurance company website that a consultant cannot invoice a CD2468 alongside an AB1234.
+In fact, it also says so on the CCSD website.
 It is deemed unbundling to do so.
 The bottom line is that from June 2015 to September 2015 the consultant has been £640 out of pocket.
-MHM called the insurance company and has confirmed the original invoice has now been cancelled and re-submitted an invoice for a AB1234 £640.00.
+MHM called the insurance company and has confirmed the original invoice has now been canceled and re-submitted an invoice for an AB1234 £640.00.
 It is being paid on September 18th too.

 Moral of the story?

-You will NOT uplift your fee by charging the wrong amount and you most definately NOT uplift your fee by unbundling.
+You will NOT uplift your fee by charging the wrong amount and you most definitely NOT uplift your fee by unbundling.